 GoDaddy proved its worth in other performance tests too.
-You’ll find them in the full review.
+Visit our GoDaddy review to read more about its performance.

 So when it comes to performance, GoDaddy proved to be a very worthy hosting provider – great uptime and speedy response time make it great for Linux hosting.

 All in all, GoDaddy does an excellent job as a hosting provider.
 Its performance is reliable, ease of use is guaranteed, and you get access to many tools to make the whole web development process a whole lot easier.